213-599-7518 Cart 0

 California Proposition 65

-We consume the herbs we sell, so we understand and empathize with your concerns on the quality of the herbs and the safety of their ingredients.
-We partner with manufacturers firmly committed to Good Manufacturing Processes (GMP) and who carefully screen all ingredients for impurities and meet or exceed all applicable Federal safety standards.
+We use the same herbs we sell, so we understand your concerns about quality and safety.
+That’s why we partner with manufacturers who follow strict Good Manufacturing Practices (GMP), carefully screen all ingredients for impurities, and meet or exceed all applicable federal safety standards.

 Please click on one of the information links below for more information on California Proposition 65 as it applies to nutritional supplements: